Blaze Bayley: Wolfsbane (1984–1994, 2007–present)

 Bayley started his career as the lead vocalist of Wolfsbane, a band formed in 1984.
 Their debut album, Live Fast, Die Fast, was released in 1989.

 Before that, Wolfsbane had recorded three demos - Wolfsbane (1985), Dancin' Dirty (1987), and Wasted but Dangerous (1988).
 Notably, the latter was recorded at Square Dance Studios in Derby, England.
-In 1990, they had the privilege of supporting Iron Maiden on their No Prayer on the Road tour in the UK.
+In 1990, they supported Iron Maiden on their No Prayer on the Road tour in the UK.
 During the same year, Wolfsbane released an EP titled All Hell's Breaking Loose Down at Little Kathy Wilson's Place.
 Their second full studio album, Down Fall the Good Guys, followed in 1991, granting them their sole UK chart entry with the single "Ezy" peaking at No. 68.

-Despite being dropped by Def American due to perceived insufficient sales, Wolfsbane was voted the UK's best unsigned act in 1993.
+Despite being dropped by Def American due to insufficient sales, Wolfsbane was voted the UK's best unsigned act in 1993.
 That same year, they released a live album, Massive Noise Injection, through the Bronze Company label.
 In 1994, the band unveiled their self-titled third studio album, Wolfsbane, also on the Bronze Company label.
 A limited edition of the album included the EP Everything Else.
-It was during Bruce Dickinson's departure from Iron Maiden in 1993 that Bayley emerged as the chosen replacement from hundreds of auditions.
-Following this, Wolfsbane disbanded.
+After Bruce Dickinson's departure from Iron Maiden in 1993, Bayley was chosen as his replacement.
+Wolfsbane disbanded shortly after.